temporalio/documentation/docs/application-development-guide.md

 react appropriately.
 An Activity must Heartbeat to receive cancellation and there are other ways to be notified about cancellation.

-(see "Activity Context" and "Heartbeating and Cancellation" later).

 - **Synchronous Multithreaded Activities**

 Multithreaded Activities are functions that use `activity_executor` set to an instance of `concurrent.futures.ThreadPoolExecutor`.
 Besides `activity_executor`, no other worker parameters are required for synchronous multithreaded Activities.

-- **Synchronous Multiprocess/Other Activities**
+- **Synchronous Multiprocessing or Other Activities**

 Synchronous Activities are functions that do not have `async def` and are used with Workers.
 The `activity_executor` Worker parameter must be set with `concurrent.futures.Executor` instance to execute the Activities.

-If this is _not_ set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous Activities are considered multiprocess/other activities.
+If this is _not_ set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous Activities are considered multiprocessing or other Activities.

-These require special primitives for heartbeating and cancellation.
+These require special primitives for Heartbeating and cancellation.
 The `shared_state_manager` worker parameter must be set to an instance of `temporalio.worker.SharedStateManager`.
 The most common implementation can be created by passing a `multiprocessing.managers.SyncManager` (i.e. result of `multiprocessing.managers.Manager()`) to `temporalio.worker.SharedStateManager.create_from_multiprocessing()`.